sunway910/SyncDataToGoogleDrive/README.md

 cuz the `authorization_ip` is your linux server's ip, not your local ip in Windows server.

-So you can run the python script in your Windows Server first and then get `token.json`; if you have linux GUI, you can do all of it in your linux server.
+So you can run the python script in your Windows Server and then get `token.json`; if you have linux GUI, you can do all of it in your linux server.

 --------------------------------------------------------------------------------------